 Pour the mixture into your ice cube trays and freeze.
 Once frozen, place the cubes in a freezer bag and you are done!

 To use in your recipes, use one homemade bouillon cube in place of one store bought cube.
-Enjoy your recipes even more, knowing they are made with the freshest and most nutritious ingredients!
+The homemade cubes are of course larger than store bought cubes, but the flavor is more mild so you can use more.
+Enjoy your recipes to the fullest, knowing they are made with the freshest and most nutritious ingredients!

 Homemade Bouillon Cubes from Stock Leftovers